 Venomous animals and poisonous animals are both bad news as they both involve toxic substances that cause physical effects.
 How they deliver those toxic chemicals is what makes the difference.

-So the aptly named poison frog, which secretes a toxin on its skin, has to be touched or licked to harm its enemy.
+Poison is passive: You have to bite or touch the animal for that animal to deliver its toxin.
+So the aptly named poison dart frog, which secretes a toxin on its skin, has to be touched or licked to harm its enemy.
 The pufferfish, which is famously poisonous but edible, has to be prepared meticulously in order to be eaten.
 Poisonous animals and mushrooms are often brightly colored as a warning to predators: Don't eat or touch me!

 The platypus, maybe surprisingly, is also venomous.
-The males have spurs on their ankles that they use on predators.
+The males have spurs on their ankles that they use on to inject venom into predators.

 Armed with your new knowledge, you can probably see the trick now.
 Cobras are venomous, not poisonous.
 So the mongoose is ingesting the cobra's toxin, which gets broken down by the acids in the mongoose's stomach.
 Also, the mongoose can tolerate a little bit of snake venom.